-The CDIU ROI does not express opinions about whether we should award or deny benefits.
+The CDIU ROI does not express recommendations about whether SSA should award, deny,

-that evidence is subject to access by the claimant under the Privacy Act.
+evidence is subject to access by the individual under the Privacy Act.
 For this reason,

 the CDIU sanitizes ROIs to protect the identity of confidential informants and investigative

-techniques, or remove other information that can be properly withheld
+techniques, or remove other information that can be properly withheld under the Privacy

-NOTE: If the claims folder has a flag or includes a notation indicating a referral to a
+NOTE: If the case folder has a flag or includes a notation indicating a referral to

 flag or notation.
-You must remove the flag or notation from the file before the claimant
+Remove the flag or notation from the file before the individual

-or representative reviews the file.
-If the claims file contains OIG/CDIU evidence,
+or appointed representative reviews the file in these circumstances.
+If the case file

-modify the standard “acknowledgement of notice of hearing” to advise the claimant
+“acknowledgment of notice of hearing” to advise the individual or appointed representative

 “Your file contains investigative evidence submitted by the Office of the Inspector